wp-plugins/membermouse-member-count-shortcode/readme.txt

 Absolutely.
 The output is wrapped in a `<span>` with the class `mm-active-member-count` and `mm-level-x`.

-= Can I display total member with 'x' bundle? =
+= Can I display total members with 'x' bundle? =

 Not at this time.